Flying-Tea/Personal-Finances-Tracker/README.md

 ---

-## How to run my Server (For My Teachers Use)
+## How To Run My Ubuntu Server (For My Teachers Use)

 Open 2 copies of Putty with the IP: 172.16.4.3 and port 22 You must be on school wifi to run this!

-Note: You can use ls to view all files in that directory!
+Note: You can use "ls" to view all files in that directory!

 ### Server Backend